borisnezlobin/oneship/README.md

 # Monorepo for the OneShip platform
 Backend code (ExpressJS) is in the `/backend` folder, web frontend code (ReactJS) is in the `/website` folder, and mobile app frontend code (React Native) is in `/app`.<br /><br />
-Contributions are welcome - feel free to open a PR.<br />
+Contributions are welcome - feel free to open a PR.
+If you want to contribute, check out [CONTRIBUTING.md](https://github.com/borisnezlobin/oneship/blob/master/CONTRIBUTING.md).<br />
-If you have any questions or would like to connect with me, join the [OneShip Discord](https://discord.gg/nDDBXnyYw2), or message me directly (_randomletters).
+If you have any questions or would like to connect with me, join the [OneShip Discord](https://discord.gg/nDDBXnyYw2), or message me directly ([_randomletters](https://discord.com/users/801815917969276978) - link only works on web version).

 ## Full list of OneShip domains